 - Self-help, family support and other important resource information

-If your organization would like to host a Narcan Training, please contact Diane Villari at email@example.com or 732-988-8877.
+If your organization would like to host a naloxone training, please contact Diane Villari at email@example.com or 732-988-8877.

-The Opioid Overdose Prevention Project is made possible by funding received from the New Jersey Department of Human Services, Division of Mental Health and Addiction Services, the Governor’s Council on Alcoholism and Drug Abuse and JSAS HealthCare, Inc. For additional overdose prevention trainings and resources, visit the Division of Mental Health and Addiction or the Overdose Prevention Agency Corporation.
+The Opioid Overdose Prevention Project is made possible by funding received from the New Jersey Department of Human Services, Division of Mental Health and Addiction Services, and JSAS HealthCare, Inc. For additional overdose prevention trainings and resources, visit the Division of Mental Health and Addiction.

 What People are Saying